-I believe that leadership is best understood as an act of leading others from one place or situation to another.
+I propose that leadership is best understood as an act of leading others from one place or situation to another.
 Therefore:

 - It exists in the moment; that is, it isn’t a permanent status or authority.